mmmudmi/Scalable_P4/readme.md

 We need to set datasources to specific port
 And then connect to dashboard
 ![setup grafana Image](images/setup_grafana.png)
-The dashboard is saved locally
+The dashboard is saved locally.
+You have to set up for yourself.
-Here is what my grafana dashbord look like
+Here is what my grafana dashbord look like after running test_simple.py.

 ### Monitoring Jaeger
 Click [http://localhost:16686/](http://localhost:16686)